henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 sh: 3: backups/backup_2025-05-05.zip: Permission denied
 ```

-It looks like I can send a encoded line break, and it is used as a command delimiter.
+It looks like I can use an encoded line break as a command delimiter.

 After some more testing, I saw that a encoded tab `%09` works as a space for the commands (thank you Claude).